wf-somatic-variation documentation

 • To run the workflow with a non-human organism, proceed as follows:

-• Command line: set --classify_insert false and --annotation false.
+• Command line: set --annotation false.

 • Short somatic Indel calling is supported only for dna_r10 basecalling models.